 These commands are worthless if they only work at home.
 Building trail reliability takes specific practice.

 Train in novel environments.
-A new park every week.
-Different trails.
-Parking lots.
-Anywhere your dog has not built habits yet.
+Visit a new park every week.
+Try different trails, parking lots, anywhere your dog has not built habits yet.
+Novelty forces them to rely on your cues rather than environmental patterns.

-Train with real distractions.
+Train with real distractions present.
 Other dogs.
 Wildlife smells.
 Running water.
-If your dog has never practiced recall near a squirrel, do not expect it to work the first time.
+If your dog has never practiced recall near a squirrel, do not expect it to work the first time they encounter one.

-Use a long line.
+Use a long line for distance work.
 A 30-foot leash lets you practice distance commands while maintaining safety.
-Your dog feels off-leash but you have backup.
+Your dog feels off-leash but you have backup if they make the wrong choice.

-Reward randomly.
-Once a command is learned, vary the rewards.
+Once a command is learned, vary the rewards randomly.
 Sometimes treats.
 Sometimes play.
 Sometimes just praise.
-Random reinforcement builds stronger habits than constant treats.
+Random reinforcement builds stronger habits than constant treats because the dog never knows which response will pay off big.

 Practice when it does not matter.
 Use these commands on every hike, not just emergencies.
 The more repetitions in low-stress situations, the more reliable they become in high-stress ones.